-An increase in child allowances financed by public debt raises the fertility given by (5).
+An increase in child allowances financed by public debt raises the fertility given in an earlier equation (5).
 Then, population growth increases.
 The share of older people to total population shrinks.
 Tax revenues are growing for pension benefits for older people.
-Therefore, we can infer that child allowances financed by public debt reduce the public debt stock per GDP in the long run because of an increase in tax revenue given by an increase in younger population.
-However, this effect is weak and is dominated by a direct increase in public debt.
+Therefore, we can infer that child allowances financed by public debt reduce the public debt stock per unit of GDP in the long run because of an increase in tax revenue given by an increase in the younger population.
+However, this effect is weak.
+Moreover, it is dominated by a direct increase in public debt.